Charles von Hügel: Kashmir and Punjab

-Noting the Characteristics of the people he wrote that the people have a title of great esteem like Raja, Mir and barrons in their names but still they are subjects and subdues.
-In Lahore he was a guest of the Sikh Ruler Ranjeet singh.
-He came very close to Ranjeet Singh.
-Ranjeet singh Liked Hügel's vision and Ranjeet requested him to train his army and he will paid for his services but Hügel rejected Ranjeet's offer.
-In his book he also noted down chronologically the history of establishment of Sikh power in Punjab.
+Noting the characteristics of the people, he observed that the people have a title of great esteem like Raja and Mir in their names but are subjects and subdues.
+Before reaching Lahore, Baron Hügel halted in Gujranwala, where he was the guest of Sardar Hari Singh Nalwa.
+He provides a detailed description of the Sardar's hospitality, residence and garden.
+In Lahore he was a guest of the Sikh ruler Maharaja Ranjit Singh.
+He had many detailed discussions with the Maharaja.
+Ranjit Singh liked Hügel's vision and requested him to train his army.
+The king offered to pay the Baron handsomely for his services but Hügel rejected Ranjit Singh's offer.
+His book gives the chronological history of the establishment of Sikh power in Punjab.

 Australia, November 1833 – October 1834

 From November 1833 to October 1834, Hügel toured Australia, visiting the Swan River Colony and King George Sound (Western Australia), Van Diemen's Land (Tasmania), Norfolk Island and New South Wales to observe the flora and collect seeds for his garden.
 His large collection was later described by Endlicher et al. and his name is attached to a number of species, such as Alyogyne huegelii.

 During this time, Hügel wrote a journal, later translated by Dymphna Clark, which, in addition to his botanical observations, is a rare record of an aristocratic European's attitudes towards colonial Australia.

 Among those well-to-do settlers whom Hügel befriended in Sydney was the family of Colonel John George Nathaniel Gibbes, who shared his interest in scientific and cultural matters.
 In general, however, Hügel's opinions of the administration, transportation, social life and missionary efforts that he encountered in Australia, and wrote about in his journal, were not favourable.
 Hügel took exception to the ill-treatment and exploitation of the indigenous Australians (Aborigines) whom he observed on his travels.